PieterPenninckx/resource-management-in-rust/src/an-example-of-using-a-resource-in-rust.md

 4   CLOSE_FILE(file_descriptor)
 ```

-In the pseudocode example we ignored the error handling.
+In the pseudo-code example we ignored the error handling.
-In real Rust code, we cannot ignore errors that occur.
+In real Rust code, we cannot ignore errors.
 For this reason, the equivalent in Rust is a bit longer.

 ```rust